Zelhorst92/share-your-recipes/TESTING.md

     *   Username: Test09, Email: test09@test.com
 *   Check via devtools if a session cookie was created.
 ### Result
 *   All tests passed.
 Feedback was given if username or emailaddress was already in use.
 When registration was successful user was redirected to users dashboard.
+Sessoincookie was created.
 ### Bugs
 *   None.
 ### Comments